All Things Egg Freezing and Back

-As women, we all know about the biological clock, but we may not all know how we can beat it.
-Eggsperience is here to help be your egg freezing guidebook, tutor, and guru with extensive medical resources in all things women’s health, egg freezing, in vitro fertilization (IVF), and fertility on the journey to motherhood.
-Think of this website as a safe place to hear other women’s stories, learn key facts about egg freezing, see what physicians are saying, discover tricks to navigate through the procedure yourself, read, watch, and listen about fertility choices to contemplate your own decisions to make for your future-self.
+As women, we all know about the biological clock, but we might not all know how we can beat it.
+Eggsperience wants to give ambitious women a roadmap with extensive medical resources for all things egg freezing and back, as we travel our fertility journey to motherhood.
+Here is a safe place to hear other women’s stories, learn key facts about egg freezing, see what physicians are saying, discover tricks to navigate through the procedure yourself, read, watch, and listen about fertility choices to contemplate your own decisions to make for your future-self.

 What Women Are Saying